KeyboardKit/website/collections/_features/Images.md

 While you can use any native `Image` you like in your custom keyboards, having access to keyboard-specific images simplifies creating custom keyboards that look more native.

-KeyboardKit provides a bunch of keyboard-specific `Image` extensions, both SF Symbol and asset-based ones.
+KeyboardKit provides keyboard-specific `Image` extensions, both SF Symbol and asset-based ones.